Rhemaike/MachineDJ/README.md

   ...
 YAY!!
 Your Schedule has been recieved  ...
   The schedule you created was this: [{'activity': 3, 'duration': 0.5}, {'activity': 4, 'duration': 0.4}, {'activity': 1, 'duration': 0.2}, {'activity': 3, 'duration': 0.1}]
 ```
+  - To put in another schedule restart the program with Ctrl+C or by closing energy graph.

+### NOTES
   - We stored an excel sheet with songs and features we exrtracted using the spotify API.
 All songs on your generated playlist will be pulled from that data set
   - Enter your schedule in the format of activity number and duration of tme in hours.
   - After you have input the time the machine learning algorithm will generate the playlist for you in form of an ordered list of songs
   - A graph of the energy flow the algorithm is emultes will also be displayed
-  - To put in another schedule restart the program with Ctrl+C or closing energy graph.